Trupti12340/mobile-sales-dashboard/README.md

-# mobile-sales-dashboard
+# Mobile Sales Dashboard – Power BI Project
-A Power BI dashboard project analyzing mobile phones sales data.
-This report provides insights into sales trends, brand performance, regional distributions, and key KPIs to support strategic decision-making in the mobile industry.
+This Power BI project analyzes mobile phone sales data to uncover insights and trends related to product performance, regional sales, customer preferences, and overall business performance.
+It provides an interactive dashboard for decision-makers to monitor key metrics and make data-driven decisions.